AIoTES/SIL-Bridge-OpenIoT/README.md

 {
   "deviceIds": [
     "http://srvgal106.deri.ie:8018/api/53",
-    "if more devices has to add"
+    "if more device has to add"
   ]
 }
 ```